Sustainable design and build methodologies are part of our DNA.

 - Artisan stores echo the industrial past of urban markets, taking inspiration from the Modernism of the 1930s.
 This motif celebrates simple materials like exposed steel beams, masonry walls, factory casement glass and hand-polished woodwork in a creative gathering place for culture and the arts.

 - Regional Modern embodies a trend-setting style that is comfortable and welcoming.
-We use bright, loft-like, light-filled spaces punctuated with regionally inspired furniture and culturally relevant fabrics to create a calm and contemporary respite from the clamour of the fast-paced world.
+We use bright, loft-like, light-filled spaces punctuated with regionally inspired furniture and culturally relevant fabrics to create a calm and contemporary respite from the clamor of the fast-paced world.

 - Concept stores are unique environments created by our designers to explore innovations within the coffeehouse.
 We call them our “design sandboxes”.
 That sense of exploration is extended to everyone who visits, through daily coffee and tea cuppings, artistic events and community gatherings.